 \subsection{Our Contribution}

 In this paper, we continue the line of work of \cite[Sec.
 7.3]{shomorony2022information}, \cite{gerzon2025capacity}, and \cite{tamir2025dna}, and study the DNA storage channel with short molecules and noisy sequencing.
-Trying to generalize the analysis techniques of \cite{tamir2025dna} to the noisy case and a general coding scheme is difficult, therefore we resort to a concatenated coding scheme, also known as a coded-index based coding scheme, in the spirit of \cite{shomorony2021dna,lenz2019upper,weinberger2022dna,lenz2020achieving,meiser2020reading,weinberger2022Error,ling2025exact}.
-In the regime of long molecules, concatenated coding allowed general sequencing channels, possibly including deletions and insertions \cite{weinberger2022Error,ling2024exact}.
+Generalizing the analysis of \cite{tamir2025dna} to the noisy case with a general coding scheme is difficult.
+We therefore resort to a concatenated coding scheme, also known as a coded-index based coding scheme, in the spirit of \cite{shomorony2021dna,lenz2019upper,weinberger2022dna,lenz2020achieving,meiser2020reading,weinberger2022Error,ling2025exact}.
+In the long-molecule regime, concatenated coding has been analyzed for general sequencing channels, including those with deletions and insertions \cite{weinberger2022Error,ling2024exact}.
 In the short molecule regime considered here, the analysis appears challenging even for general discrete memoryless sequencing channels.
-Thus, we restrict the family of sequencing channels and make two specific choices regarding the inner-coding scheme to enable trackable analysis.
+We therefore restrict the family of sequencing channels and make two specific choices for the inner-coding scheme to enable a tractable analysis.
 We assume that the sequencing channel is symmetric, in a sense to be made precise in Section \ref{Sec_Preliminaries}.
 In addition, we choose a linear block code as inner code coupled with zero-undetected-error decoding \cite{pinsker1970transmission}.
-Zero-undetected-error decoding means that given a channel output sequence, the decoder has only two possible options, to estimate the correct message or to output an erasure.
-From the channel symmetry, employing a linear block code implies a \emph{message independence property}, in the spirit of \cite[Proposition 1]{hof2009performance} and \cite[Proposition 2]{hof2010performance}.
-We show such a message independence property for zero-undetected-error decoding in Proposition \ref{Prop_message_indep}.
-The message independence property and the fact that undetected errors are not allowed by the inner decoder implies that in the typical case, the statistics of the samples at the input to the outer decoder are only a slight perturbation of the statistics of the true storage codeword, and in this case, the optimal maximum-likelihood outer decoder is given by the optimal maximum-likelihood decoder pertaining to the noiseless case, as proposed in \cite[Eq.\ (15)]{tamir2025dna}.
+Zero-undetected-error decoding means that, given a channel output sequence, the decoder has only two possible outputs: the correct message or an erasure.
+Channel symmetry, combined with the use of a linear block code, implies a \emph{message independence property}, in the spirit of \cite[Proposition 1]{hof2009performance} and \cite[Proposition 2]{hof2010performance}.
+We establish this message independence property for zero-undetected-error decoding in Proposition \ref{Prop_message_indep}.
+By the message independence property, and because the inner decoder never produces undetected errors, the statistics seen by the outer decoder are typically a small perturbation of those of the transmitted codeword.
+In this regime, the outer maximum-likelihood decoder coincides with the noiseless maximum-likelihood decoder of \cite[Eq.\ (15)]{tamir2025dna}.